 At Afluencer, we make it easier for brands to search through thousands of influencers and compare factors such as engagement rate and reach.
-This can be a great way to find a suitable influencer.
+This can be a great way to find the right influencer for the job.
 However, a combination of influencers and affiliates can still be better.
 It can allow brands to get a higher ROI.

 With affiliate marketing, you will only have to pay when a sale is made.
 Brands can choose how much commission to pay.
 It largely depends on the niche and can be between 5 percent and 30 percent.
 If you look at big brands like Fiverr and HubSpot, you will find that they work with both influencers and affiliates.

 Brands should ideally look for influencers willing to work as affiliates.
 Look around for people with a good reach and have them sign up as affiliates.
 This might sound like an easy job but brands often struggle because influencers do not always enjoy working as affiliates.
 They’re interested in guaranteed income.
 However, if you know how to make the right pitch and look in the right corner, you’ll find suitable influencers looking for affiliate marketing opportunities.

 How to Approach Influencers for Affiliate Marketing: A Seven-Step Guide